FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/ST_API_integation/_index.md

     "weight": "70"
 }The SecureTransport Swagger REST API can be integrated into API Manager.
 Once the Swagger REST API is integrated into API Manager, the Frontend API and its Swagger definition from API Manager can be used to acquire a Java Client on API Gateway.

-This topic provides the prerequisites and instructions for integrating <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Swagger REST API into API Manager.
+This topic provides the prerequisites and instructions for integrating {{< SecureTransport/securetransportname  >}} Swagger REST API into API Manager.

 ## Prerequisites

 The following prerequisites must be met prior to Swagger REST API being integrated in API Manager:

--   <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server must be installed, configured, and running.
+-   {{< SecureTransport/securetransportname >}} Server must be installed, configured, and running.
-    -   The HTTPS and/or the Admin daemons (for the Client and the Admin APIs respectively) must be configured with certificates with CN - the IP address of the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> and no empty fields.
+    -   The HTTPS and/or the Admin daemons (for the Client and the Admin APIs respectively) must be configured with certificates with CN - the IP address of the {{< SecureTransport/securetransportname >}} and no empty fields.
 API Gateway requires the fields to be completed.
--   API Gateway and API Manager must be installed, configured, and running on a machine other than the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> server machine.
+-   API Gateway and API Manager must be installed, configured, and running on a machine other than the {{< SecureTransport/securetransportname >}} server machine.

 ## Limitation